CppMicroServices/CppMicroServices/doc/src/getting_started.rst

 order to get you started with developing bundles and publishing and consuming services.

-We will define a service interface, a bundle providing a service implementing this interface, and another bundle consuming it.
+We will define a service interface, service implementation, and service consumer.
 A simple executable then shows how to install and start these bundles.

 The complete source code for this example can be found at